kronung/DASP-Project/README.md

 # DASP-Project
 GitHub repo for our DASP project.
+Add all your code here guys, so we can use the same data structure and stuff.